 Heat the remaining oil in a skillet/pan over medium heat, add onions and saute for about 5 minutes, until onions are translucent.
 Add in garlic and cook 1 minute more, add artichoke and spinach, cook until spinach wilts.

 In food processor, add beans, lemon juice, water, nutritional yeast, herbs of choice, salt and red pepper flakes.
-Process until creamy scrapping down the sides as needed.
+Process until creamy scraping down the sides as needed.
 Add the puree to the sauteed artichoke and spinach mixture and mix well.

 Fill a small baking dish with mixture, add a layer of the olive oil bread crumbs over top and bake, covered for 10 minutes (I don’t use foil anymore and covered my dish with a small silpat, worked well).
 After 10 minutes, remove cover and cook an additional 10 minutes.
 If top doesn’t turn golden, place the dip in the broiler to brown, about a minute or two should do.
 Just be careful it doesn’t burn.
 Let cool a few minutes before serving.